top of page

 Hoh Rainforest hike Olympic National Park

-The one word that best describes the Mt Storm King hike is 'adventurous' but others may differ.
-With an elevation gain of 2100 feet over 2 miles, it's a moderately strenuous hike, but what makes this hike 'adventurous' is that the final ascent involves the use of ropes to climb a steep, loose gravel, rocky crag to the summit.
+The Mt Storm King hike can best be described as 'adventurous,' though opinions may vary.
+With an elevation gain of 2100 feet over a 2-mile distance, it is considered a moderately strenuous hike.
+What truly makes it 'adventurous' is the final ascent, which requires using ropes to climb a steep, rocky crag covered in loose gravel to reach the summit.

 usnig ropes to climb Mt Storm King Olympic National Park